kyscg/Paper2Pulp/README.md

 # Paper2Pulp
-All the paper's I've read and my accompanying notes
+All the papers I've read and my accompanying notes